pranaybinju/maps_blog/blogs/2018/elixir-slack-bot.md

   appropriate response.
 - Coming back to code, here file is taken as it is from Elixir/Slack, so we wont go into details of each method.
 We will focus on `handle_event` method.
-  Here we are doin following things:
+  Here,

   1. Fist check the type of incoming message.
-Slack sends all the messages to us from any channel in which we invites this Bot, so we would first want to filter out the messages to focus on request specific to our App.
+Slack sends all the messages to us from any channel in which logged in user has invited this Bot, so we would first want to filter out the messages to focus on request specific to our App.
 Also when we edit our message in Slack then the request is sent with `data[:subtype] == "message_changed"` and text is sent in a different format.
-So we sure that handle_event `message` map is consistent each time and we have `user` and `text` keys available in any case.
+So we make sure that handle_event `message` map is consistent each time and we have `user` and `text` keys available in any case.
 So use `handle_message_subtypes` to return `message` map in formatted form.
 You can learn more about message subtypes [here](https://api.slack.com/rtm)